alt-research/mach-avs-operator-setup/doc/build-from-source.md

 ## Compile
 1. `mach-avs`

-    For mach-avs, the main language is `solidity` and `go`.
+    For mach-avs, it is mainly wrritten in `solidity` and `go`.

-    For the steps to compile this repo, please lookup the doc: [mach-avs#build-and-run](https://github.com/alt-research/mach-avs/blob/m2-dev/README.md#build-and-run)
+    For the steps to compile this repo, please check the doc: [mach-avs#build-and-run](https://github.com/alt-research/mach-avs/blob/m2-dev/README.md#build-and-run)

 2. `mach`

-    For mach, the main lanague is `rust`.
+    For mach, it is mainly written in `rust`.

-    For the steps to compile this repo, please lookup the doc: [mach#compile](https://github.com/alt-research/mach/blob/master/README.md#compile)
+    For the steps to compile this repo, please check [mach#compile](https://github.com/alt-research/mach/blob/master/README.md#compile)

 ## Run

-We list current suppoted technology stack at here:
+Supported technology stack:

 |                                       | Opstack(Optimism) | Orbit(arbitrum) |
 | :------------------------------------ | :---------------: | :-------------: |
 | BLS Signature Aggregation Mode        |   supported       |   comming soon  |
 | ZK Proof Mode                         |   comming soon    |   not supported |

-### 1. BLS & Opstack
+### 1. OP Stack (BLS Signature Aggregation Mode)

 #### Run as Operator